 Pension and Tax

-You will also need to contact the pension provider that there pension contributions will cease and notify HMRC of the employee’s passing by sending off a ‘full payment submission’ after processing them as a leaver.
+You will also need to contact the pension provider that there pension contributions will cease.
+Also, notify HMRC of the employee’s passing by sending off a ‘full payment submission’ after processing them as a leaver.

 Employee Benefits